pantheon-systems/documentation/source/docs/articles/organizations/saml-for-orgs.md

   - developing
 ---

-Single-sign on (SSO) allows your users to authenticate against your IdP when using the Pantheon product.
+Single-sign on (SSO) is only available for Enterprise Pantheon Organizations who have purchased it as an add-on to their Enterprise plan.
+To upgrade to an Enterprise plan, or to add it to an existing Enterprise plan, contact Sales.

+SSO allows your users to authenticate against your IdP when using the Pantheon product.
 If you're interested in single-sign on for your company, please contact Customer Support.
 Our support team will assist you in configuring SAML.

 ##Enabling SAML
 You will need to provide Customer Support with the following information: